Shown above: The Bloomsburg Fair following Hurricane Agnes, June 1972.

 Here are six tips to help you ride out any storm:

 1: Prepare an emergency kit.
-Or, if you made a kit years ago and haven’t checked it since, go update it.
-Kits should include bottled water; first-aid supplies; non-perishable food, extra cash, and more.
-Visit pplelectric.com/beprepared for more info.
+Or, if you made a kit years ago and haven’t checked it since, there’s no better time to update it.
+Kits should include bottled water; first-aid supplies; non-perishable food, pet supplies, and more.
+Visit our website for more info.

 3: Set your PPL Alerts.
 In the event of an outage, our alerts will keep you posted on estimated restoration times as they become available.
 You can get the info by phone, email, text, or any combination.
-Visit pplelectric.com/alerts to change your settings.
+Visit pplelectric.com/alerts to customize your alert preferences.

 4. Be aware of the weather.
-Regularly check weather information so you’re aware of what’s in the forecast – not just for home, but also for any areas to which you’re traveling.
+Regularly check weather information so you’re aware of what’s in the forecast.

 5. Have flashlights ready.
 Candles aren’t a great choice during outages because they create a fire risk.
-Better to have a few flashlights – and some spare batteries for them.
+We recommend having a few flashlights on hand – and some spare batteries for them.